 The problem with this traditional technology is if these fish tank heaters are exposed to air or become covered in debris, they run the risk of overloading, which leads to the explosions and failures many of us experience hobbyists have dealt with in the past.

 The Helio changes all of this.
 The PTC technology uses chips that are programmed to heat at predetermined set temperatures.
 This results in a safer and more reliable heater.
 It’s all controlled by the Helio controller.
-Both the heater and controller were heavily researched by the IM team by look at how aquaculture facilities managed their aquarium water temperature.
+Both the heater and controller were heavily researched by the IM team.
+They looked at how aquaculture facilities managed their aquarium water temperature.
 As a result, the Helio is developed like a commercial versus hobbyist grade product.

 A new commercial developed product like this demands a very high price.
-This is the most expensive heater on the list, but has the most potential of every heater here.
+This is the most expensive heater on the list but has the most potential of every heater here.
 The technology is promising.
-I see more and more high end heaters in the future utilizing this technology as it matures, and the price as a result to drop as more brands develop it.
+I see more and more high-end heaters in the future utilizing this technology as it matures, and the price as a result drops as more brands develop it.
 You will pay a price premium by adopting this technology early.